 Clinical trials management revenue is recognized on a proportional performance method.
 Depending on the contractual terms revenue is either recognized on the percentage of completion method based on the relationship between hours incurred and the total estimated hours of the trial or on the unit of delivery method.
 Contract costs equate to the product of labor hours incurred and compensation rates.
 For the percentage of completion method, the input (effort expended) method has been used to measure progress towards completion as there is a direct relationship between input and productivity.
 Contract revenue is the product of the aggregated labor hours required to complete the specified contract tasks at the agreed contract rates.
-The Company regularly reviews the estimate of total contract time to ensure such estimates remain appropriate taking into account actual contract tasks and the complexity of the contract and can include geographical site selection and initiation, patient enrolment, patient testing and level of results analysis required.
+The Company regularly reviews the estimate of total contract time to ensure such estimates remain appropriate taking into account actual contract stage of completion, remaining time to complete and any identified changes to the contract scope.
+Remaining time to complete depends on the specific contract tasks and the complexity of the contract and can include geographical site selection and initiation, patient enrolment, patient testing and level of results analysis required.
 While the Company may routinely adjust time estimates, the Company's estimates and assumptions historically have been accurate in all material respects in the aggregate.
 Where revenue is recognized on the unit of delivery method, the basis applied is the number of units completed as a percentage of the total number of contractual units.

 Biometrics revenue is recognized on a fee-for-service method as each unit of data is prepared on the basis of the number of units completed in a period as a percentage of the total number of contracted units.
-Imaging revenue is recognized on a fee-for-service basis recognizing revenue is recognized on a fee-for-service basis, over the time the related service is performed, or in the case of permanent placement, once the candidate has been placed with the client.
+Imaging revenue is recognized on a fee-for-service basis recognizing revenue for each image completed.
+Consulting revenue is recognized on a fee-for-service basis as each hour of the related service is performed.
+Contract staffing revenue is recognized on a fee-for-service basis, over the time the related service is performed, or in the case of permanent placement, once the candidate has been placed with the client.
 Informatics revenue is recognized on a fee-for-service basis.
 Informatics contracts are treated as multiple element arrangements, with contractual elements comprising licence fee revenue, support fee revenue and revenue from software services, each of which can be sold separately.
 Sales prices for contractual elements are determined by reference to objective and reliable evidence of their sales price.
 Licence and support fee revenues are recognized rateably over the period of the related agreement.
-Revenue from software services is recognized using the percentage of completion method based on the relationship between hours incurred and the total estimated hours required to perform the service.
+Revenue from software services is recognized on the related agreement during the percentage of completion method based on the relationship between hours incurred and the total estimated hours required to perform the service.